Skip to main content

 Undergraduate Research Assistant

 COMM majors who are interested in the communication research process or are thinking about enrolling in a COMM master's degree program may consider serving as an Undergraduate Research Assistant (URA) for a faculty member.
 To serve as a URA, students must secure the permission of a faculty member, who then will supervise them working on a particular research project.
-URAs may be assigned various tasks, such as locating and reading journal articles, writing portions of the research manuscript, soliciting research participants, or collecting research data.
-Students must enroll in COMM 491 Section 5: Internship for three credit hours during the semester in which they serve as a URA.
+URAs may be assigned various tasks, such as locating and reading journal articles, writing portions of a research manuscript, soliciting research participants, or collecting research data.
+Students must enroll in COMM 491: Internship for three credit hours during the semester in which they serve as a URA.

 To inquire about serving as a URA, students should contact the faculty member with whom they would like to work.